Banner Health

 Menopause and beyond

-• Diabetes or prediabetes
+• Prediabetes or diabetes

 • Reduced physical activity

-• Atypical heart attack symptoms that are easier to miss
+• Atypical heart attack symptoms

 Why age-aware heart care matters

-Heart attack symptoms: How women may differ
+Heart attack symptoms in women may include:

-• Chest discomfort, such as pressure, tightness or fullness
+• Chest pain, pressure, tightness or fullness

 • Pain in the neck, jaw, upper back, abdomen or one or both arms